Roll call. LENNIE HIBBERT, OD

-Hibbert was born in Mavis Bank, Jamaica in 1928.
-At the age of eight he began attending the Alpha School, where he joined the school band as a drummer.
-He left the school in 1944 and played in several small orchestras before joining the Military Band in 1946.
+At the age of eight Mr Hibbert entered the Alpha Boys School where he joined the school band as a drummer.
+He left in 1944 and played in several small orchestras before joining the Military Band.
 While with the Military Band he taught himself to play the vibraphone.
-In 1955 he returned to Alpha as bandmaster, his students including Floyd Lloyd and Vin Gordon.
-He worked as a live musician in jazz groups in the 1960s, and frequently worked with the Sound Dimension band, recording some of the best-known riddims for Clement "Coxsone" Dodd.
+In 1955 he returned to Alpha as bandmaster where students included Johnnie Osbourne, Sparrow Martin and Vin Gordon.
+While at Alpha, Hibbert also worked as a live musician in jazz groups in the 1960s, and frequently worked with the Sound Dimension band, recording some of the best-known riddims for Clement "Coxsone" Dodd.
 He recorded his debut solo album, Creation, for Dodd in 1969, comprising instrumentals featuring Hibbert's vibraphone playing.
-A single from the album, "Village Soul", has been described as "simply one of the most beautiful instrumentals ever to emerge from Brentford Road".
-A second album, More Creation, was issued in 1971.
-Hibbert went on to work with Harry Mudie, with the "Margaret's Dream" single issued in 1974.
-In 1976 he was awarded the Order of Distinction (O.D.) for his contribution to music on the island and for his youth work.
-Hibbert died in the early 1980s.
-He is commemorated at Alpha by the Lennie Hibbert Hall.
-He received a posthumous "unsung hero" award from the Jamaican Reggae Industry Association (JARIA) in 2009.
-Hibbert was the uncle of reggae singer Junior Delgado.
-He also taught music at Ocho Rios Secondary school prior to his death while living in Content Gardens Ocho Rios
+The follow up, More Creation, was issued in 1971.
+In 1976 he was awarded the Order of Distinction (O.D.) for his contributions to music.
+Lennie Hibbert Hall at the Alpha Institute is named in his honour.
+Hibbert also taught music at Ocho Rios Secondary school prior to his death while living in the area after his retirement from Alpha.